emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

-Upon successful completion of the inner method in Phase 2, the peer and server exchange a Crypto-Binding TLV to bind the inner method with the outer tunnel and ensure that a man-in-the-middle attack has not been attempted.
+Upon successful completion of the inner method in Phase 2, the peer and server exchange a Crypto-Binding TLV to bind the inner method with the outer tunnel and ensure that an on-path attack has not been attempted.

 Support for the Server Unauthenticated Provisioning Mode is optional.